 A Traditional Funeral is an event with certain standard practices, but one also includes any special wishes of the family.
 It starts with a family-only or public viewing of the deceased’s body in the selected *casket.
 All of the following are included: dressing the deceased, applying cosmetics to achieve the most natural look and embalming.
-Following the viewing period, funeral services will be held at a church or the funeral home.
+Following the viewing period, funeral services will be held at a venue, church or the funeral home.
 Finally, the *casketed remains will be removed to the selected cemetery for burial.

 Traditional Funeral Services Concluding with Cremation